What Are the States With the Cheapest Car Insurance?

 The states with the lowest car insurance premiums tend to have a few things in common.
 Lower population densities, fewer uninsured motorists, and a healthy amount of competition among insurance providers all help keep costs down for drivers.

-Maine enjoys some of the most beautiful coastline in the country—and the cheapest car insurance (a winning pair!).
+Maine enjoys some of the most beautiful coastlines in the country—and the cheapest car insurance (a winning pair!).
 Maine drivers pay an average cost of $912 per year for their car insurance premiums, putting them about 40% below the national average.

 There are a few key reasons for this.
 Maine has a fairly low population density, ranking 38th in the country, with historically low auto insurance losses.
 They also boast the lowest percentage of uninsured drivers (4.5%), allowing rates to remain low for everyone.